hot22shot/moonlight-web-stream/README.md

 It's recommended to set this but stun servers should figure out the public ip.

 - host -> This is the ip address of the server and the client can connect to
-- srflx -> This is the public ip address of this server, like a ice candidate added from a stun server.
+- srflx -> This is the public ip address of this server, like an ice candidate added from a stun server.

 ```json
 {